 As we’ve mentioned before, tipping culture can vary depending on the country and continent.
 But how much you tip your driver can also differ between cities.
 For example, you might consider tipping more if you’re traveling within a major city like New York or Chicago with a local driver.
 After all, living in a big city is expensive, and navigating, maneuvering, and parking a 45-foot-long charter bus in tight city streets is no easy feat!

-A bus driver smiles and sits in the driver seat of a charter bus
+The driver seat of a charter bus

 Is the driver’s tip included in my bus rental?